 Around the World in 12 Dishes recently visited India and DG Manor feasted on Kedgeree for a full 48 hours.
 Unsurprisingly it was a while before we got round to the craft, but this only worked in our favour, since the rain helped, rather than hindered, our crafting.
+So we learned how to make a Coffee Filter Peacock.

 Inspired by a peacock I saw on DLTK, we used coffee filters, bingo markers (known as dabbers at DG Manor) and water to make the peacock tails, and a toilet roll for the body.